sdn-and-bgp

 Border Gateway Protocol (BGP), the Internet’s glue, has several path selection flaws.
 The main drawback of BGP is the routing paradigm relating to the path-selection process.
 BGP default path selection is based on Autonomous System (AS) Path length; prefer the path with the shortest AS_PATH.
 It misses the shape of the network with its current path selection process.
 It does not care if propagation delay, packet loss, or link congestion exists.
 It resulted in long path selection and utilizing paths potentially experiencing packet loss.

-WAN SDN with Border6
+Example: WAN SDN with Border6

 Border6 is a French company that started in 2012.
-It offers a Non-Stop Internet, an integrated WAN SDN solution influencing BGP to perform optimum routing.
+It offers non-stop internet and an integrated WAN SDN solution, influencing BGP to perform optimum routing.
 It’s not a replacement for BGP but a complementary tool to enhance routing decisions.
 For example, it automates changes in routing in cases of link congestion/blackouts.

 “The agile way of improving BGP paths by the Border 6 tool improves network stability” Brandon Wade, iCastCenter Owner.

-Customers wanted to bring additional intelligence to routing as the Internet became more popular.
-Additionally, businesses require SDN traffic optimizations as many run their entire service offerings on top of it.
+As the Internet became more popular, customers wanted to add additional intelligence to routing.
+Additionally, businesses require SDN traffic optimizations, as many run their entire service offerings on top of it.

 What is non-stop internet?

 Border6 offers an integrated WAN SDN solution with BGP that adds intelligence to outbound routing.
 A common approach when designing SDN in real-world networks is to prefer that SDN solutions incorporate existing field testing mechanisms (BGP) and not reinvent all the wheels ever invented.
 Therefore, the border6 approach to influence BGP with SDN is a welcomed and less risky approach to implementing a greenfield startup.
-In addition, Microsoft and Viptela also use the SDN solution to control the behavior of BGP.
+In addition, Microsoft and Viptela use the SDN solution to control BGP behavior.

-Border6 takes BGP as a sort of guidance of what might be reachable.
+Border6 uses BGP to guide what might be reachable.
 Based on various performance metrics, they measure how well paths perform.
-They use BGP to learn the structure of the Internet and then run their algorithms to know what is essential for individual customers.
+They use BGP to learn the structure of the Internet and then run their algorithms to determine what is essential for individual customers.
 Every customer has different needs to reach different subnets.
 Some prefer costs; others prefer performance.

 They elect several interesting “best” performing prefixes, and the most critical prefixes are selected.
-Next, they find probing locations and measure the source with automatic probes; to determine the best path.
+Next, they find probing locations and measure the source with automatic probes to determine the best path.
 All these tools combined enhance the behavior of BGP.
-Their mechanism can detect if ISP has hardware/software problems, drops packets, or rerouting packets worldwide.
+Their mechanism can detect if an ISP has hardware/software problems, drops packets, or rerouting packets worldwide.

 Thousands of tests per minute

 The Solution offers the best path by executing thousands of tests per minute and enabling results to include the best paths for packet delivery.
 Outputs from the live probing of path delays and packet loss inform BGP on which path to route traffic.
 The “best path” is different for each customer.
 It depends on the routing policy the customer wants to take.
-Some customers prefer paths without packet loss; others want cheap costs or paths under 100ms.
+Some customers prefer paths without packet loss; others wish to cheap costs or paths under 100ms.
 It comes down to customer requirements and the applications they serve.

 BGP – Unrelated to Performance

-Traditionally, BGP is getting its information to make decisions based on data unrelated to performance.
-Broder 6 tries to correlate your packet’s path to the Internet by choosing the fastest or cheapest link, depending on requirements.
+Traditionally, BGP gets its information to make decisions based on data unrelated to performance.
+Broder 6 tries to correlate your packet’s path to the Internet by choosing the fastest or cheapest link, depending on your requirements.

-They are taking BGP data service providers are sending them as a baseline.
+They are taking BGP data service providers and sending them as a baseline.
 Based on that broad connectivity picture, they have their measurements – lowest latency, packets lost, etc.- and adjust the data from BGP to consider these other measures.
 They were, eventually, performing optimum packet traffic forwarding.
 They first look at Netflow or Sflow data to determine what is essential and use their tool to collect and aggregate the data.
 From this data, they know what destinations are critical to that customer.

 BGP for outbound | Locator/ID Separation Protocol (LISP) for inbound

 Border6 products relate to outbound traffic optimizations.
 It can be hard to influence inbound traffic optimization with BGP.
 Most AS behave selfishly and optimize the traffic in their interest.
-They are trying to provide tools that help AS optimize inbound flows by integrating their product set with Locator/ID Separation Protocol (LISP).
+They are trying to provide tools that help AS optimize inbound flows by integrating their product set with the Locator/ID Separation Protocol (LISP).
 The diagram below displays generic LISP components.
 It’s not necessarily related to Border6 LISP design.

 LISP decouples the address space so you can optimize inbound traffic flows.
 Many LISP uses cases are seen with active-active data centers and VM mobility.
 It decouples the “who” and the “where,” which allows end-host addressing not to correlate with the actual host location.
 The drawback is that LISP requires endpoints that can build LISP tunnels.